 Three days ago he started to develop abdominal pain.
 This has worsened and is now constant, suprapubic / Right Iliac Fossa, 8/10, sharp in nature and associated with vomiting.

-Two days ago he started to notice some swelling in his neck which has gradually become more painful.
+Two days ago he started to notice some swelling in his neck, which has gradually become more painful.

 He feels otherwise well and reports no symptoms on systems review.
+He is currently taking co-codamol for his post operative pain.

 His chest X-ray is shown.